 AELA Projects in Australia

 In 2017, AELA is coordinating three main projects, to support the transition to a 'new', Earth centred economy:

-- AELA is working in partnership with around 100 amazing organisations and individuals, to explore options for creating a New Economy Network for Australia.
+AELA is working in partnership with around 100 amazing organisations and individuals, to explore options for creating a New Economy Network for Australia.
 Working groups have been created since late 2016, and these groups are aiming to launch a New Economy Network Australia at the New Economy Conference in Brisbane from 1-3 September 2017 (noted below).
-If you’re interested in NENA, please CLICK HERE to visit the NENA website and click here to join our facebook page.
+If you're interested in NENA, please visit the NENA website and join our Facebook Group.

-- AELA is co-hosting a 3 day New Economy Conference in Brisbane from Friday 1st September to Sunday 3rd September 2017, in partnership with around 100 amazing organisations and individuals.
+AELA is co-hosting a 3-day New Economy Conference in Brisbane from Friday 1st September to Sunday 3rd September 2017, in partnership with around 100 amazing organisations and individuals.
 The Conference will launch the New Economy Network and a range of community based strategies for strengthening Earth centred economies.
-Please CLICK HERE to visit the New Economy Conference webpage.
+Visit the New Economy Conference webpage.

-- AELA has created an online ‘governance support centre’ aimed at providing information and referrals to individuals, groups and organisations working to create local economies and Earth friendly initiatives (LEEFI).
-For more information please click here.
+AELA has created a national 'governance support centre' aimed at providing information and referrals to individuals, groups and organisations working to create Local Economies and Earth Friendly Initiatives (LEEFI).

 AELA is an active member of the Global Alliance for the Rights of Nature’s Economics Working Group, who will work to provide information about the dominant economic system and how to create alternative economic systems that support the Earth community and Rights of Nature.

 The following is a copy of some initial resources and information from the GARN Economics Working Group: